acl447/crystal-collector-game/README.md

 There are four crystals below.
 By clicking on a crystal you will add a specific amount of points to your total score.

-You win the game by matching your total score to random number.
+You win the game by matching your total score to the random number.
 You lose the game if your total score goes above the random number.

 The value of each crystal is hidden from you until you click on it.

 Each time when the game starts, the game will change the value of each crystal.

+Technologies used to create this app are HTML5, CSS, Bootstrap, JavaScript and JQuery.

 Link to deployed project on GitHub Pages: https://acl447.github.io/crystal-collector-game/